 Salkantay Trek to Machu Picchu

 It’s Luca’s last week volunteering at our offices and we’re sad, but very happy for all his adventures in this foreign land.
-Let’s read his adventure hiking to Machu Picchu through the Salkantay Trek.
+He wrote this account of his final adventure: hiking to Machu Picchu on the Salkantay Trek.

 Visiting the Machu Picchu is definitely a must-do if you travel to Peru.
 I have been in Peru since September doing volunteer work, and it was finally time to go there and explore the lost city of the Incas.
 There are several ways to get to the famous ruin: By train, by bus – or with your own feet.
 A trek seemed to be the best option for me because I could experience the beautiful mountains of the Andes and the wilderness of Peru.
 In a group of 10 people and our tour guide, we started the Salkantay trek on the January 18th 2020.